wdi-sg/gitbook-2019/06-ruby-rails/rails-deploy.md

 ##Production Database Setup

 You can run any command on heroku by using `heroku run` followed by the command you want to execute.
 This will work for any command you'd normally run on your local development environment.
-This means that we can run `rake db:migrate` on the server.
+This means that we can run `rails db:migrate` on the server.

 **migrate the database**

 ```
-heroku run rake db:migrate
+heroku run rails db:migrate
 ```

 You can also run `db:reset` or `db:seed` if you need to reset your database.